Ashwagandha: benefits, dosage, contraindications

 Does Ashwagandha supplementation have a beneficial effect on the management of anxiety and stress?
 A systematic review and meta-analysis of randomized controlled trials

-Ashwagandha supplementation might increase libido and pleasure in men.
-In a clinical trial, Ashwagandha root powder given at a dose of 5g per day for three months reduced oxidative stress and improved sperm quality, testosterone, luteinizing hormone (LH), follicle-stimulating hormone (FSH), and prolactin within a clinical trial of 150 infertile Indian men.
+Supplementation with Ashwagandha may increase libido and pleasure in men.
+In a clinical trial, Ashwagandha root powder administered at 5 g per day for three months reduced oxidative stress and improved semen quality, testosterone, luteinizing hormone (LH), follicle-stimulating hormone (FSH), and prolactin in a clinical trial of 150 infertile Indian men.
 Sperm count and motility were also improved.
-In another clinical trial, men suffering from oligospermia who took an Ashwagandha root extract at a dose of 225 mg three times a day for 12 weeks reported improved sperm motility and concentration.
+In another clinical trial, men with oligospermia who took an Ashwagandha root extract at 225 mg three times a day for 12 weeks noted improvements in semen parameters, namely motility and concentration.

 Posologie